-This CEU course is a review of activated sludge wastewater treatment methods and related subjects.
-This course is general in nature and is not state-specific but will contain different wastewater treatment methods, sampling (compliance and local limits) policies and theories.
-You will not need any other materials for this course.
-Wastewater Treatment Operators, Pretreatment and Industrial Waste Inspectors are the target audience for this course, is the person interested in working in a wastewater treatment or pretreatment/ industrial wastewater facility, wishing to maintain CEUs for a certification license, wanting to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
+This CEU course is intended for Wastewater Treatment, Collections and Pretreatment/ Industrial Waste Inspectors.
+The target audience for this course is the person interested in working in a wastewater treatment or collections facility and wishing to maintain CEUs for a certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.